-- 1. A member of the school district community may formally challenge instructional and library materials on the basis of appropriateness used in the school district's education program.
+- A member of the school district community may formally challenge instructional materials on the basis of appropriateness used in the school district's education program.
 This procedure is for the purpose of considering the opinions of those persons in the school district and the community who are not directly involved in the selection process. - 2.
-Each attendance center and the school district's central administrative office will keep on hand and make available Request for Reconsideration of Instructional and Library Materials Forms.
+Each attendance center and the school district's central administrative office will keep on hand and make available Reconsideration Request Forms.
+Formal objections to instructional materials must be made on this form. - 3.
+The individual will state the specific reason the instructional material is being challenged.
+The Reconsideration Request Form is signed by the individual and filed with